ysirob554/Capstone-Stroke-Risk-Prediction-A-Comparison-of-Clinical-and-Lifestyle-Factors/README.md

 - A Logistic Regression model was trained using lifestyle features only.

 These feature specific models were treated as independent models rather than tuning steps.
 The purpose of doing so was to isolate and compare predictive strengths of clinical vs lifestyle factors under the same modeling techniques, and evaluate their predictive ability.
-To further improvide performance with the Random Forest approach, grid search hyperparameter tuning with stratified five-dolf cross validation was applied.
+To further improve performance with the Random Forest approach, grid search hyperparameter tuning with stratified five-fold cross validation was applied.
 Grid search was used solely to refine model parameters of the clinical feature set.

 5. Model Evaluation: